mvdhv/PythonSocialDataScience/README.md

 2. Code used in the Python Session in class + its full solutions
 3. Excercises + their solutions

-Sign up for short research presentations here: https://docs.google.com/spreadsheets/d/1CoieKKfGmDJyChL6s49BujTOxmYsEZ5ugC92HA-zZUk/edit?usp=sharing

 The class has a Slack Channel, students have been sent a link over email!
 Please email me if you would like to join (ashrakat.elshehawy@politics.ox.ac).

+To sign up for presentations please refer to our slack channel.

 ## Quick Access to our Python Sheets: